iwatkot/affirmbot/README.md

 ## For developers
 If you don't want to change the core features, you can use the `src/event.py` file to easily add new buttons, callbacks and so on.
 It's designed in a very simple way, so mostly you just need to add a string for the event and implement the `process()` method, which will be called when the button or callback is clicked.

+## Upcoming Features
+I can't guarantee that these features will be implemented, but I'm planning to add them in the future (or at least think about them):

+- 🔳 Add more built-in templates for easy deployment.
+- 🔳 Setting minimum approvals and rejections to publish or reject the suggestion.
+E.g. if you have multiple admins, you can set that the suggestion will be published only if at least 3 admins accept it.
+Same for rejections.
+It's already implemented in the code, but not in the UI.
+- 🔳 Backing up the settings to the file and loading them back in case of redeploying the bot (starting a new container).
+It already works for stopping and ending the existing container, but not for creating a new one.
+- 🔳 Backing up the suggestions which still waiting for approval or rejection and loading them back.
+Same works for existing containers, but not for creating a new one.
+- 🔳 Add the `Moderator` role.
+This user won't be able to change the bot settings, only for accepting or rejecting suggestions.
+- 🔳 One bot to rule them all: support of multiple channels?
+Not sure about this from the user interaction side.
+- 🔳 Show the list of suggestions waiting for the decision for admin.
+- 🔳 New types of Entries (e.g. link, file, photo).

+## Wontfix

+- ❌ Adding multiple languages support.
+Since the main interaction of a user happens with the template, you can create a template in any language you want.
+But for the menus and buttons, I'm not planning to add any other languages, since it's a lot of (useless) work.
+But if you want to add a new language, you can fork the repository and do it yourself.